jean-pierreBoth/graphembed/Readme.md

 # Graphite

-The purpose of this crate is to provide asymetric (and also symetric) embedding of graphs
+The purpose of this crate is to provide asymetric (and also symetric) embedding of graphs positively weighted edges.

 **work in progress...**
 ## Methods